justncodes/moodle-stats-refresh/README.md

         WHERE m.name = 'quiz'
         ORDER BY cm.id ASC;
         ```
     *   Save the output of this query to a plain text file.
-The default filename the script looks for is `quiz_cmids.txt` (as set in `config.ini`), but you can change this in the config or specify a different file using the `-q` command-line option.
+The default filename the script looks for is `quiz_ids.txt` (as set in `config.ini`), but you can change this in the config or specify a different file using the `-q` command-line option.
 Each line in the file should contain exactly one `cmid` number.

 ## Usage

 Run the script from your terminal or command prompt.

-**Basic usage (using default `config.ini` and default `quiz_cmids.txt` specified within it):**
+**Basic usage (using default `config.ini` and default `quiz_ids.txt` specified within it):**

 ```bash
 python refresh_moodle_stats_requests.py